 What rituals do you have—or would you like to establish—in your primary love relationship?
 Do you touch, kiss and hug as part of your day, on waking up, going to sleep, leaving the house or coming home?
 Do you call or text during the day, not just to exchange information but to connect emotionally?
 Do you take a new class together, for example learning a language, or taking a cooking class, or dance class together?
 Do you have a special time together, for example having your morning coffee together or maintaining a regular date night or weekend getaway?

 Publicly recognizing your partner and your relationship in front of friends or family members is another way of strengthening the bond.
-Some couples renew their vows; others are comfortable to express their love on facebook.
+Some couples renew their vows; others are comfortable expressing their love on Facebook.
 But even a simple thank you in front of other people on a regular basis is a ritual that strengthens the relationship.
 Or a gesture of gratitude like bringing flowers home with a sincere thank you “for everything you do”.

-I highly recommend the book “Hold Me Tight” by attachment theorist Sue Johnson.
-She views our intimate love relationship as the primary way to heal childhood attachment issues.
-She teaches that the way to save and enrich a relationship is to reestablish safe emotional connection.
-To purchase the book from amazon, please click here.
+Attachment theorist Sue Johnson (“Hold Me Tight”) views our intimate love relationship as the primary way to heal childhood attachment issues.
+She teaches that the way to save and enrich a relationship is to reestablish a safe emotional connection.

 To learn more contact

 For 2016 workshop dates and locations go to Upcoming Workshop.

 If you enjoy my posts, you can join other followers to receive an e-mail notification whenever I post a new blog.